 - 3 – MODERATELY COMEDOGENIC (will clog acne prone/oily skin type)

-- 4 – FAIRLY HIGH COMEDOGENIC (will clog pores for most people)
+- 4 – FAIRLY HIGH COMEDOGENIC (will clog pores for almost all skin types)

-- 5 – HIGHLY COMEDOGENIC (will clog pores for most people)
+- 5 – HIGHLY COMEDOGENIC (will clog pores)

 NON TO SLIGHTLY COMEDOGENIC OILS/BUTTERS